-Temporary self-isolation could soon become a reality for many Australians as the impact of the coronavirus on the country becomes more pronounced.
-And while there is much uncertainty about the next few weeks and months, there are ways we can prioritise our mental health and check-in with loved ones who might be experiencing a tough time.
+Isolation is a reality for all Victorians at the moment and while there is much uncertainty over how the pandemic will continue to play out over the coming weeks and months, there are ways you can prioritise your mental health in iso and check-in with loved ones who might be experiencing a tough time.

 Looking after your own mental health